pattonsgirl/CEG2350/Labs/Lab06/README.md

 ## Part 3 - Virtual Playground

 Accomplish the following tasks using the Virtual Machine you made in Part 2.
-In your lab template, not the steps taken to complete each task.
+In your lab template, note the "how to" steps taken to complete each task.

 1. How to change your desktop background in your VM:
 2. How to install VSCode in your VM: